1 Corporate Information

 All assets and liabilities have been classified as current or non-current as per the company's normal operating cycle (twelve months) and other criteria set out in the Schedule III to the Act.

-b (a) Property, plant and equipment
+b (i) Property, plant and equipment

 Freehold land is carried at cost.
 Other property, plant and equipment acquired are measured on initial recognition at cost.
 Subsequent to initial recognition, property, plant and equipment are stated at cost net of accumulated depreciation and accumulated impairment losses, if any.

-b (b) Right of use assets
+(ii) Right of use of assets

 The right-of-use assets are initially recognized at cost, which comprises the initial amount of the lease liability adjusted for any lease payments made at or prior to the commencement date of the lease plus any initial direct costs less any lease incentives.
 They are subsequently measured at cost less accumulated depreciation and impairment losses.